fahlstrm/pattern-adminweb/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+It will also run code coverage.

-## Running end-to-end tests
+The latest git commit is runned by continuous integration service [CircleCi](https://circleci.com/).

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+It'll also check code coverage by [CodeCov](https://app.codecov.io/)

 ## Further help